subspacesystems/website-2025b/legal/privacy/index.md

 * To analyze Site usage and trends.
 * To comply with legal obligations and protect our rights.
 * For marketing and promotional purposes, if you have opted in to receive such communications.
+* To send you SMS/MMS communications, alerts, or updates for which you have expressly opted in.

 ## 3. How We Share Your Information